-If you told me 20 years ago that I would grow up to be a doctor and nutritionist, I would have laughed in your face.
-I was that rude.
+If you told me 20 years ago that I would grow up to be a doctor and nutritionist, I would have laughed out loud.

 I was a sassy, overweight teenager and regularly snacked on marzipan pastries, ice cream, hot dogs wrapped in bacon and anything cheese.
-I flunked out of gym class and was the laughing stock of the girls basketball team at my high school in Copenhagen, Denmark.
+I flunked out of gym class and was the laughing stock of the girls basketball team at my high school.

 A concerned family friend, who I now consider an angel of sorts, introduced me to the Macrobiotic philosophy and way of life.
 I was intrigued.
 By 18, I was eating brown rice and vegetables in my dorm room and felt good, REALLY GOOD, for the first time in my life.

 My curiosity led me to study Human Nutrition at the University of Massachusetts, Amherst.
 I went on to complete a dietetic internship at New York- Presbyterian Hospital.
 I became a Registered Dietitian.

 Traditional jobs for dietitians are in hospitals and schools serving processed, nutritionally desolate foods.
 Being in a place full of sickness seemed so far removed from the amazing way I felt when I ate well, exercised and treated my body right.

 I was passionate about health and nutrition, but I had no idea how to turn that into a career that suited my goals and dreams.

 I was confused and didn’t know what I wanted to do or who I wanted to be.
 I bounced around at a few jobs in a few States.
 I was in a relationship that wasn’t serving me and my future wasn't looking too bright.
 When,